pawamoy/website/_posts/2018-03-09-dual-screens-setup-nvidia-bunsenlabs-debian-jessie.markdown

   packages, but it is **not safe to purge `xserver-xorg-*` ones**.
   Except the specific `xserver-xorg-video-nvidia`.
   Or if you like the Linux (re)installation process.
+- **After an update/upgrade**: if you upgraded your system with `apt update; apt upgrade` and your X server does not start anymore, it might be because your Linux headers have not been updated.
+Remember to always update your Linux headers after the kernel has been upgraded!
+  `sudo apt install linux-headers-$(uname -r)`

 ## Appendix
 Example of `/etc/X11/xorg.conf` for dual screen setup: